Suv4o/personal-blog-2023/content/2021/09/17/including-local-nodejs-modules-in-firebase-cloud-functions.md

 };
 ```

 And then in `index.js` we include the capitalise module and call that function.
-We use the [CommonJS](https://requirejs.org/docs/commonjs.html) syntax to export and import modules in our Node.js app.
+We use the <a href="https://requirejs.org/docs/commonjs.html" target="_blank" rel="noopener noreferrer">CommonJS</a> syntax to export and import modules in our Node.js app.
 In CommonJS `module.exports` method is used for exporting modules, and `require()` method for importing.

 > Please note that with the release of Node version 15.3.0 ES modules can also be used.